nexendrie/translation/docs/index.md

 Pluralization
 -------------

 Pluralization in messages is supported.
-You can define multiple variations for the message, the translator will choose the correct one depending on count.
-The variations have to be separated by pipe (|) and you have to specify interval for every variant.
+You can define multiple variations for the message, the translator (with help of message selector) will choose the correct one depending on count.
+For the default message selector, the variations have to be separated by pipe (|) and you have to specify interval for every variant.
 You can list the values explicitly ({0,5,10} or {0}) or use inclusive range ([0,5] for 0 - 5), exclusive range (]0,5] for 1 - 4) or combination of exclusive and inclusive range.
 It is possible to pass -Inf/+Inf instead of number.

 Package nexendrie/utils is used for handling intervals, see its documentation for details: https://nexendrie.gitlab.io/utils/.

+You can use a different message selector, it just has to implement Nexendrie\Translation\IMessageSelector interface.

 Message domain and sub-domains
 ------------------------------